Meher-Adbol/std_cells_using_sky130_pdk/README.md

 The `Spice_Netlist` folder contains the schematic netlists and post‑layout parasitic netlists.
 The `Layout` directory contains the Magic `.mag` files, while `LEF` and `LIB` contain the extracted LEF and characterised LIB files.
 Verilog functional descriptions are located in `Verilog`.
 The report summarising our methodology and results is in the `Report` folder.

 ## Methodology

-We followed the prescribed sequence from the project definition【951191415932870†screenshot】:

 1. **Design** the circuit in NGSpice to match the unit inverter rise/fall delay.
 2. **Draw the layout** in Magic and verify zero DRC errors and LVS pass.
 3. **Extract LEF** from the layout using `lef write` and inspect the generated file.